danth/pathfinder.vim/README.md

 1. Move the cursor in normal, visual or visual-line mode.
 2. That's it.

-You'll see a popup above the cursor containing a suggestion.
-If your Vim does not have the `+popupwin` feature (added in 8.2) then it will be echoed instead.
+Suggestions pop up above the cursor if you have:

+- Vim 8.2 or above, with `+popupwin`
+- Neovim 0.4 or above

+Otherwise, they will appear as a plain `echo` at the bottom of the screen.

 ### Explanations